Kaizen Financial Advisors, LLC Form ADV 2

-A copy of Kaizen’ s written brochure as set forth on Part 2A of Form ADV will be provided to each client prior to, or at the same time as, the execution of the Investment Advisory Agreement, Financial Advocacy Agreement, or the Hourly Fee Agreement.
+We will provide a copy Kaizen’ s written brochure to each client prior to, or at the same time as, the execution of the Investment Advisory Agreement, Financial Advocacy Agreement, or the Hourly Fee Agreement.
 Any client who has not received a copy of Kaizen’ s written brochure at least 48 hours prior to executing the Investment Advisory Agreement, Financial Advocacy Agreement, or the Hourly Fee Agreement has five business days subsequent to executing the agreement to terminate the Kaizen’s services without penalty.

 No Participation in Wrap Fee Programs

 Kaizen, as a matter of policy and practice, does not sponsor any wrap fee program.
 A wrap fee program is defined as any advisory program under which a specified fee or fees not based directly upon transactions in a client’s account is charged for investment supervisory services (which may include portfolio management or advice concerning the selection of other investment advisers) and the execution of client transactions.

 Policy on Class Action Lawsuits